BYD Sealion 7: Brunei

 The Sealion 7 was launched in Brunei on 21 May 2025 in the sole variant: Performance AWD.

 Hong Kong

 The Sealion 7 went on sale in Hong Kong, its first major export market, on 30 September 2024.
 It is available with a 230 kW rear-wheel drive model and a 390 kW all-wheel drive model.

 India

 The Sealion 7 was launched in India on 17 February 2025 with deliveries later commenced on 7 March 2025, in two variants: Premium RWD and Performance AWD.

+In August 2026, BYD India expanded the Sealion 7 lineup by introducing an entry-level "Dynamic" trim priced at ₹41.90 lakh (ex-showroom).
+Positioned ₹8 lakh below the Premium trim, the Dynamic variant features a smaller battery capacity and a revised feature set to offer a lower starting price point.

 Indonesia

 The Sealion 7 was launched in Indonesia at the 32nd Indonesia International Motor Show on 13 February 2025 in two variants: Premium RWD and Performance AWD.

 Malaysia

 The Sealion 7 was launched in Malaysia on 14 November 2024 in two variants: Premium RWD and Performance AWD.
+In July 2026, the entry-level Dynamic RWD variant using the 91.3 kWh battery pack was added to the line-up.

+Philippines

+The Sealion 7 was launched in the Philippines on 28 May 2026 in the sole variant: Performance AWD.

 Singapore

 The Sealion 7 was launched in Singapore on 13 January 2025 in two variants: Premium RWD and Performance AWD.
 The entry-level Dynamic RWD variant, equipped with the smaller 71.8 kWh battery has a power output of 100 kW eligible for the Category A Certificate of Entitlement (COE) bracket, was added in September 2025.